Who are Friends?

 Some Friends (Evangelical) emphasize salvation through Jesus Christ, and some have been influenced by the Holiness movement in exercising personal piety.
 Others (Universalist) emphasize the universal love of God towards humanity across faith traditions.

 Books of Faith and Practice, sometimes called Books of Discipline, are the guidelines for living out our faith.
 Different groups of Friends (yearly meetings) have their own books.
 Read a sample of yearly meeting books of Faith and Practice from the different branches of Friends.
-Or, request our pamphlet "What is Quakerism?
+You may also request our pamphlet via download or we would be happy to also mail you copies of the pamphlet.
+"What is Quakerism?
 Friendly Answers to questions about American Quakers."

 How do Friends worship?